AshLaw96/Nomad-Nation/README.md

 ### Acknowledgements

-⚠️ INSTRUCTIONS ⚠️

-Use this space to provide attribution and acknowledgement to any supports that helped, encouraged, or supported you throughout the development stages of this project.
-It's always lovely to appreciate those that help us grow and improve our developer skills.
-A few examples have been provided below to give you some ideas.

-⚠️ --- END ---⚠️

 - I would like to thank my Code Institute mentor, [Tim Nelson](https://www.github.com/TravelTimN) for the support throughout the development of this project.
 - I would like to thank the [Code Institute](https://codeinstitute.net) Tutor Team for their assistance with troubleshooting and debugging some project issues.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and impostor syndrome.
-- I would like to thank my partner, for believing in me, and allowing me to make this transition into software development.
+- I would like to thank my partner, [Megan Lawrence](linkedin.com/in/megan-lawrence-27431119b) for believing in me, and allowing me to make this transition into software development.
-- I would like to thank my employer, for supporting me in my career development change towards becoming a software developer.